pinobatch/hello-world/cheat-sheet.md

     git merge subseq-optimization
     git push origin master

-If you're starting a new project from a template released on GitHub, you can fork it *unless* the repository is your own.
-If it's yours, you have to manually [check it out and check it in as a different project](https://web.archive.org/web/20170114224227/http://bitdrift.com/post/4534738938/fork-your-own-project-on-github).
+The "Fork" button on GitHub is for projects where you plan to submit your changes upstream.
+If you're starting a new project from a template repository, it's better to [clone it as a new project].
 First create `my-game` as an empty repository on GitHub.
 Then clone your existing project into a new folder:

     git clone https://github.com/pinobatch/nrom-template.git PROJECT
     cd PROJECT